Bohr's Model of the Atom (AQA GCSE Physics)

 Step 2: Describe why the Bohr model was better

-In my experience of teaching GCSE, the changing atomic model is a great lesson in which to discuss the scientific process, of which you are expected to know, but are never directly taught.
+The changing atomic model is a topic in which the scientific process is often explored.
+You are expected to know about this, but often it will not be taught in isolation.
 In science, there are no absolute 'facts', there are just theories that have yet to be disproven.
 In science, we change our way of thinking based on evidence.
 Using the scientific method, we come up with theories based on observation, make predictions based on the new theory, then we test the prediction using experiments.
 If the experimental evidence doesn't fit the prediction, we change the theory.

 Did this page help you?